Table of Contents

 Raspberries are extremely high in dietary fiber (15 g carbs, 8 of which are fiber).

-As shown in tons of human studies, raspberries may be one of the best foods to eat in order to prevent and fight canine cancer.
+As shown in many human studies, raspberries may be one of the best foods to eat to prevent and fight canine cancer.

 Studies show that including foods with ellagic acid in them may have the ability to prevent the spread of cancer cells and tumor growths all across the body.